helix-coupler/resources/README.md

 }
 </pre>

-3. A directional bond between two names `alice.` → `bob.` is labeled by its alias `alias`.
+A directional bond between two names `alice.` → `bob.` is labeled by its alias `alias`.
 Bonds start with `_`, end with`.` and can be queried by their alias prefixed with `_`, e.g. `_alias.`

-4. The source of the bond is called a cation (`alice.`) and the target is called an anion (`bob.`).
+The source of the bond is called a cation (`alice.`) and the target is called an anion (`bob.`)

-5. Further, `covalence` flag determines whether the bond is 'secure' or 'unsecure' (i.e. when the bond is in fact a link).
+Further, `covalence` flag determines whether the bond is 'secure' or 'unsecure' (i.e. when the bond is in fact a link).
 To reiterate,

 - a bond between alice and bob is insecure when it is uni-directional and requires only alice's approval, or a
-- a bond between alice and bob is secure when it is mutual, bi-directional and requires both alice's and bob's approval.
+- a bond between alice and bob is secure when it is mutual, bi-directional and requires both alice's and bob's approval

 #### Hooks & Rules

-7. The most important feature of bonds are `hooks` and `rules`, which quantify the link between two names and give meaning to the `_` representation.
+The most important feature of bonds are `hooks` and `rules`, which quantify the link between two names and give meaning to the `_` representation.
 Hooks are contractual definitions between two names:` mapping(uint8 => address)`, mediated by ordered one-to-one mapping inside rules: `uint8[] rules`

 - To query a hook inside `hooks` for a bond, one needs its associated `rule`, which is a `uint8` identifier mapping to the contractual address `hook`.
 Hooks are thus queryable as `_alias#rule.`, e.g. `_alias#404.`
 - A trivial application of a hook is a payment router, i.e. payment sent to `0` hook `alias_#0.` is routed to the address of `bob.`.
 More on hooks in upcoming sections.

 ### Molecules